 When utilized in concert, demand forecasting, shift creation, and shift filling algorithms orchestrate a fine-tuned schedule that can help reduce the scheduling challenges of predictive scheduling laws.

 At Widget Brain, we’re helping companies get ahead of tomorrow’s workforce management challenges.
-Not only do we provide best-in-class algorithms for labour demand forecasting, workforce optimization, capacity planning, and more, Widget Brain creates mass-customized and hyperlocal solutions that scale to meet your company’s needs.
+Not only do we provide best-in-class algorithms for labor demand forecasting, workforce optimization, capacity planning, and more, Widget Brain creates mass-customized and hyperlocal solutions that scale to meet your company’s needs.
 If you have questions or want more information, please feel free to contact one of our specialists.